iomz/PROVTutorial/README.md

 These three classes correspond to three views of provenance.

-1. The _data flow view_ helsp us represent the flow of information within a system.
+1. The _data flow view_ helps us represent the flow of information within a system.
 Entities are the things we want to describe the provenance of (`prov:Entity`).
 Entities are derived from other entities (`prov:wasDerivedFrom`).
 For example, within a version control system, we would describe that each revision as an entity and the newer version was derived from the older revision. e.g. `:newer prov:wasRevisionOf :older`

 2. The _process flow view_ helps us represent the processes that took place in a system and associated timing. `prov:Activity` denotes these processes.
 Activities are related to the information (i.e. entities) they take as input and generate as output.
 Represented respectively by `prov:used` and `prov:wasGeneratedBy`.
 For example, we might have a program such as curl take some input (a url) and generate some output (a downloaded web page).